The biblical Millennium is mentioned in every verse of Rev 20:2-7.

 A millennium is ‘a thousand years’, so the thousand years mentioned in these six verses are known as the biblical Millennium.

 Some Christians don’t believe that this biblical Millennium is a period of future Gospel blessedness on Earth.
 Those who hold this view are called amillennialists, the ‘a-‘ indicating ‘no Millennium’ because they do not believe that there is a distinct future Millennium.
 They explain the Millennium in Rev 20:2-7 as the whole period of time since Christ bound the devil by His crucifixion on the Cross of Calvary until Christ comes again on the last day at the Day of Judgment.
 As the book of Revelation is a figurative book, they explain that the numbers are not literal and so the two thousand years since the crucifixion is no difficulty to their exegesis.

 However, the godly know that the devil is very active at present and does not appear to be bound.
 So much so, that many godly amillennialists have a pessimistic view of events in this earthly sphere.
 Some of them think that things will only get worse and worse, but others of them are more optimistic because they can see that Rom 11:15 points to the widespread conversion of the Jews, which Paul describes as ‘life from the dead’.
 So these latter amillennialists call themselves ‘optimistic amillennialists’.
 The need for the adjective ‘optimistic’ demonstrates that amillennialism is inherently pessimistic.
 Pessimistic amillennialists often think that Christ might come at any minute to end the world.

 So what does Scripture say about it?
-The first thing to say is that I agree that ‘a thousand years’ in the book of Revelation is not necessarily and is unlikely to be a literal number of years, of which Peter reminds us 2Pe 3:8, and probably it indicates a long period of time.
+The first thing to say is that I agree that ‘a thousand years’ in the book of Revelation is not necessarily and is unlikely to be a literal number of years, and it probably indicates a long period of time.
+Peter reminds us that a thousand years for the Lord is like one day 2Pe 3:8.

 ‘Know therefore that the LORD thy God, He is God, the faithful God, Who keeps covenant and mercy with them that love Him and keep His commandments to a thousand generations.’Deu 7:9